Lake Pinatubo

 Lake Pinatubo (Lawa ng Pinatubo) is the summit crater lake of Mount Pinatubo formed after its climactic eruption on June 15, 1991.
-The lake is located in Botolan, Zambales, near the boundaries of Pampanga and Tarlac provinces in the Philippines.
+The lake is located in the Zambales Mountains, in Botolan, Zambales, near the boundaries of Pampanga and Tarlac provinces in the Philippines.
 It is about 90 km northwest of the capital city of Manila.
 While one paper by researchers from Japan suggested a depth of 600 m, more detailed research suggests that 95–115 m is more accurate.

 Geology

 Mount Pinatubo's volcanic activity has followed a cycle: centuries of repose terminated by a caldera-forming eruption with large pyroclastic flows; a post-eruption aftermath of rain-triggered lahars in surrounding drainages and dome-building that fills the caldera; and then another long quiescent period.
 During and after the eruptions, lahars descending along volcano channels may block tributaries from watersheds beyond Pinatubo, creating natural lakes.
 Geophysical evidence shows that there were at least two ancient lakes in the Mapanuepe River valley in the southwestern part of the volcano.